silogen/kaiwo/docs/docs/scientist/quickstart.md

 #### Using storage task with KaiwoJobs/Services

 As our example above shows, Kaiwo makes it possible to download artifacts (model weights, data, code, etc.) into a persistent volume before starting the training workload.
 This is done by filling in `data` or `huggingFace` sections of KaiwoJob/KaiwoService.
 We must specify a mountPath under `data`.
 All subsequent targetPaths will be relative to this mountPath.
 The storage task will create separate persistent volume claims for `data` and `huggingFace` with the specified storageClassName and storageSize.
 We specify a mountPath for `huggingFace` as well, which will be used to set the HF_HOME environment variable in each container.
 This is useful if you want to use the HuggingFace cache in your training workload.
+For more details on storage tasks, see [here](../reference/crds/kaiwo.silogen.ai.md#datastoragespec).

 ## Distributed training